Ocean Health.

 We source a pure, EPA-rich oil from a leading bioscience company headquartered in the Netherlands.

 Microalgae are the original source of marine omega‑3s and can be cultivated without extracting from the ocean.
-Grown on land in closed bioreactors, they minimise contamination risk and provide a cleaner alternative to fish oils.
+Grown in closed bioreactors, they minimise contamination risk and provide a clean alternative to fish oils.

 Algae-Derived Omega-3: